aminmarashi/blog-old/posts/programming_is_cool.md

 if you want a long-lasting software that can be used in real-life situations, learning how to program is only the start.

-So hopefully you'll take the red pill and learn to build something that you always wanted to have.
+So hopefully you'll "take the red pill" and learn to build something that you always wanted to have.